 At our discretion, we accept donations of goods at our retail store and arrange collections from donors including small business, salvage and demolition, charitable organisations and individuals.
 We collect what we can and reuse, repair and resell it, extending its life cycle and minimising its carbon footprint.
 So think about contacting us before you book a collection with your local council.

 We take most household goods in good, reusable condition: furniture, electrical appliances, whitegoods, bric-a-brac, architectural hardware including fireplaces, stained glass windows and doors to name just some of the items (See a list of all items).
-For variouspublic health and OH&S reasons and/or space constraints we cannot collect everything.
+For various public health and OH&S reasons and/or space constraints we cannot collect everything.
 Mattresses, kid’s items like cots and prams and clothes are not items we can accept.
 If you’re looking to donate these items we can provide a list of well-known organisations and stores who might be able to help.
 Please note that as the Bower is a centre for reuse we are unable to take outdated technology for recycling.
 Some electronics we do take but this is at the discretion of our staff.
-We promise that if we can’t take it, we can give you referrals to people who can.
+If we can’t take it, we can give you referrals to people who can.

 Sales help cover operational costs so that we can continue to divert resources from landfill.
 We are a registered environmental charity and a not-for-profit organisation, which means that any excess funds (we wish!) go directly to the running of the centre and providing greater service to the community and to local employment.
 Currently funds are absorbed mostly by operations and insurances.
 Donations to The Bower are tax deductible and can be made online.